zeroluck/docs/sources/admin-guide/openid-connect/index.md

 The OpenID Connect [Session Management](http://openid.net/specs/openid-connect-session-1_0.html) is still marked as draft, and new mechanisms for logout are in the works.
-The current specification requires Javascript to detect that the session has been ended in the browser.
-It works... unless the tab with the Javascript happens to be closed when the logout event happens on another tab.
-Also, inserting Javascript into every page is not feasible for some applications.
+The current specification requires JavaScript to detect that the session has been ended in the browser.
+It works... unless the tab with the JavaScript happens to be closed when the logout event happens on another tab.
+Also, inserting JavaScript into every page is not feasible for some applications.
 A new proposal is under discussion where the OpenID Connect logout API would return `IMG` HTML tags to the browser with the logout callbacks of the clients.
-This way, the browser could call the logout URIs (not the server).
+This way, the browser could call the logout uris (not the server).

 The Gluu Server is very flexible, and supports both server side session management, and stateless